jmao2014/teaching/_sources/index.rst.txt

 Author: `Junjie Mao <https://sites.google.com/view/junjiemao-astroph/home>`_

-Taking an astrophysics project is exiting and challenging for undergraduate and graduate students, especially those who have limited background on astrophysics.
+Taking an astrophysics project can be both exiting and challenging for undergraduate and graduate students, especially those who have limited background on astrophysics.
 The following are some teaching materials on the introduction of the Universe, scientific programming, and scientific writing.

 (The teaching materials are still under heavy development)